hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

 + Recall: backpropagation w/ weight constraints
   + easy to modify the backpropagation algorithm to incorporate linear constraints between the weights
-  + computing the gradients as usual, and then modify the gradients to satisfy then constraints
+  + computing the gradients as usual, and then modify the gradients to satisfy the constraints
   + continuing process to satisfy the constraints if the weights not satisfied<br/><br/>

     To constraint: $w_1 = w_2$